CurtisForristal/collector/README.md

 An incredibly unoriginal idea I know, but the exact content was beside the point for me.
 The creation of this app provided an excellent means for me to gain additional practice an many areas, such as ...

-Node
+* Node
-Express
+* Express
-RESTful Routing
+* RESTful Routing
-MongoDB and Mongoose
+* MongoDB and Mongoose
-API usage
+* API usage
-Authentication
+* Authentication
-Bootstrap and CSS3
+* Bootstrap and CSS3
-jQuery
+* jQuery
-and other additional frameworks
+* and other additional frameworks

 ### Installation
 Pretty straightforward.
 Requires a local setup of Node, Express, and MondoDB.
-Install the npm packages and Bob's your uncle!
+Install the npm packages and bob's your uncle.

 ### Credits
-Curtis Forristal
+* Curtis Forristal
-GiantBomb.com for use of their public API
+* GiantBomb.com for use of their public API

 ### License
 Standard MIT